Research

 Gamma-ray Showers Observed at Ground Level in Coincidence With Downward Lightning Leaders, R.U.
 Abbasi et al. (Telescope Array Collaboration), Journal of Geophysical Research: Atmospheres 123 (2018)

-Proceedings and Presentations
+Conference Proceedings and Non-reviewed Publications

 Recent measurement of the Telescope Array energy spectrum and observation of the shoulder feature in the Northern Hemisphere, D. Ivanov, D. Bergman, G. Furlich, R. Gonzalez, G. Thomson and Y. Tsunesada, Proceedings of Science 395 (ICRC2021), 341, 37th International Cosmic Ray Conference, Berlin, Germany, July 2021